Vaishnavism: Alvars

 The Alvars, "those immersed in god," were twelve Tamil poet-saints of South India who espoused bhakti (devotion) to the Hindu god Vishnu or his avatar Krishna in their songs of longing, ecstasy and service.
 The Alvars appeared between the 5th century to the 10th century CE, though the Vaishnava tradition regards the Alvars to have lived between 4200 BCE - 2700 BCE.

 The devotional writings of Alvars, composed during the early medieval period of Tamil history, are key texts in the bhakti movement.
 They praised the Divya Desams, 108 "abodes" (temples) of the Vaishnava deities.
 The collection of their hymns is known as the Divya Prabandha.
 Their Bhakti-poems has contributed to the establishment and sustenance of a culture that opposed the ritual-oriented Vedic religion and rooted itself in devotion as the only path for salvation.

 Contemporary traditions

 Gavin Flood mentions the five most important contemporary Vaishnava orders.

 Nimbarka Sampradaya

 Nimbarka Sampradaya, also called Kumara Sampradaya is one of the four bona fide Vaishnavism traditions.
 It worship Krishna with his chief consort, Radha.
-The tradition was founded by Nimbarkacharya around 7th CE-12 CE.
-Nimbarka's philosophical position is dualistic monism and he centered all his devotion to the unified form of the divine couple Radha Krishna in Sakhya bhav.
+The tradition was founded by Nimbarkacharya in the 7th-8th or 12th-14th century CE.
+Nimbarka's philosophical position is dualistic monism and he centred all his devotion to the unified form of the divine couple Radha Krishna in Sakhya bhav.